permitta/permitta/README.md

 default permit := false
 # deny everything by default
 default allow := false

+# public
+permit if {
+  "access", "public" in data.data_objects[input.data_object] "access", "public" in data.principals[input.principal]    # this line isnt required for public really }

+# RW schema - no DDL
+permit if {

+}

+# masked column: GetColumnMask

 permit if {
 	# evaluates to true if the principal exists in the array